Version 5.1, 13 April 2023

 - "Core Services" because the NHS App has a direct role in the delivery of the service; or

-- “Platform Services” because the NHS App acts as a platform allowing you to access the service, but the NHS App has no role in the service.
+- "Platform Services" because logging in to the NHS App lets you access the service, but the service itself is provided separately.

 1.3.
-You may also be able to access these services outside the NHS App and nothing in these terms will affect such access.
+You may also be able to access these services without using the NHS App and nothing in these terms will affect such access.

 1.4.
 Contacting us.
-To find out more about who we are and our role, visit the NHS Digital website.
-If you want to learn more about the NHS App, you think the NHS App is faulty, or you wish to contact us for any other reason, please visit our help and support page, where you can see FAQs and find out how to contact us.
+To find out more about who we are and our role, visit our organisational website.
+If you want to learn more about the NHS App, you think there are any faults within the NHS App (whether the mobile app or the logged in area of the NHS website) or you wish to contact us for any other reason, please visit our help and support page, where you can see FAQs and find out how to contact us.

 2. When these terms apply